Nintendo DSi system software

-The Nintendo DSi system software is a set of updatable firmware versions, and a software frontend on the Nintendo DSi (including its XL variant) video game console.
+The Nintendo DSi system software is a discontinued set of updatable firmware versions and operating system for the Nintendo DSi handheld video game console (and its XL variant).
 Updates, which are downloaded via the system's Internet connection, allow Nintendo to add and remove features and software.
-All updates also include all changes from previous updates.

 Technology

 User interface

 The user interface of the Nintendo DSi has been redesigned from the Nintendo DS and Nintendo DS Lite.
 The DSi's user interface is a single row of icons which can be navigated by sliding the stylus across them.
-When the DSi is booted for the first time, the system snaps a shot of the user's face which is then displayed on the home menu's top screen.
-From the home menu, the user can take a picture at any time by pressing the shoulder buttons.
+From the home menu, the user can take a picture at any time by pressing the shoulder (L/R) buttons.
+The picture is then displayed on the home menu's top screen.
 While the system is on, the power button acts as a soft reset button that returns the user to the home menu.

-The Nintendo DSi provides some built-in applications.
-Initially, users are able to access five programs from the main menu: DSi Camera, DSi Sound, DSi Shop, PictoChat, and Download Play.
-The DSi's menu is akin to the Channel interface of the Nintendo Wii in that new programs can be downloaded and added to the interface.
+The Nintendo DSi provides built-in applications, including DSi Camera, DSi Sound, DSi Shop, PictoChat, and Download Play, and new programs can be downloaded and added to the interface via DSi Shop.
 The DSi Camera application allows for taking images and applying various filters.
-The DSi Sound application is thematically similar to DSi Camera, serving as a sound recorder and editor (along with a low bitrate AAC music player).
+Facebook integration was added to the Nintendo DSi Camera application in July 2009, allowing users to share images taken with the camera.The DSi Sound application is thematically similar to DSi Camera, serving as a sound recorder and editor (along with a low bitrate AAC music player).
 Features include themed equalizers and modulators that modify a user's voice to sound similar to a robot or parakeet (Toy Story 3 is the only DSi enhanced game to use the DSi's audio modulator engine).
-The DSi Shop would serve as the DS version of the Wii Shop Channel.
+The DSi Shop would serve as the DS counterpart of the Wii Shop Channel.